blkdfdr/window_capture/README.md

+# window_capture
-# window_capture: a simple GDI+ window capture Python extension
+a simple window capture Python extension

 ## Install
 Add it to your dependencies: